myriadrf/LimeSDR_GW/LITEX_BUILD_README.md

 1. **Use of Single-Bit Registers**
    Why are registers split into one-bit registers instead of using `CSRField`?
+   - Would it be possible to re-use the *limesdr_mini* memory map for all boards?
+   - Some CSR, for the same register, are declared in more than one module.
+Looks better to have a common instance shared between modules.
 2. **Reset Signal Differences**
    The reset signals for *limesdr_mini* and *limesdr_xtrx* appear to be different.
    - Is there a way to standardize or converge them?
-   - Would it be possible to re-use the *limesdr_mini* memory map for both boards?
 3. **Clock Domains Complexity**
    Currently, there are three clock domains for `tx_path` and `rx_path`.
    - Why not simplify this by using a CDC (Clock Domain Crossing) in the communication interface module and a second CDC in `lms7002_top` to bridge the `sys` clock with `lms_tx`/`lms_rx`?
+4. **Tests**
+   Unlike *limesdr_xtrx*, *limesdr_mini* have a *test_data_dd.vhd* module and,
+   for Rx and Tx (*lms7002* module) a mux with more options.
+Is this test remains relevant or may be removed to align all 3 boards?

 ## Status